ShaneCurcuru/menotomymatters/_posts/2020-09-09-thursday-events.md

 ## Counter-protest To The Back The Blue Rally - 3:45pm to 6pm, Whittemore Park

 The [Facebook event page](https://www.facebook.com/events/673048743299552/) shows this event will start at 3:45pm at [Whittemore Park](https://goo.gl/maps/eYerLVM2ikZWqCpd7) to counter-protest the above rally.
-Sign-making, speeches, chants will be held there, and at the end, organizers will march to join the Mass Ave Vigil at 6pm at Calvary Church.
+Sign-making, speeches, chants will be held in Whittemore Park.
 Event notes require masks, social distancing, and urges attendees to not interact with the Arlington Backs The Blue rally.

 It is hosted by [Arlington Fights Racism](https://www.facebook.com/ArlingtonFR/) and the [Greater Boston Peace Coalition](https://www.facebook.com/Greater-Boston-Peace-Coalition-102014721646756/).